 - • Liquid descaler

-How to clean a bathroom: step by step1.
-Empty the bathroom
+How to clean a bathroom: step by step

 Now it’s time to remove any dust lying around.
 Dust all the surfaces, and don’t forget the harder to reach areas, such as light fittings, corners and skirting boards.
 Afterwards, vacuum the floors to pick up all fallen debris from the surfaces.
-If you’d rather, you can use a handheld vacuum cleaner with a dusting attachment.3.
-Clean the toilet
+If you’d rather, you can use a handheld vacuum cleaner with a dusting attachment.

 Apply your cleaning spray to the shower and bath, not forgetting the surrounding walls and the shower tray.
 Leave for a moment to let the cleaner go to work on the dirt.
 Then, scrub everything clean before rinsing off.
 If your shower has a curtain, wash it regularly to prevent mould from building up.
 If it isn’t machine washable, soak it in the bath with a weak bleach solution.